Superbalist/js-pubsub-http/README.md

 This adapter assumes that you have a HTTP service which accepts an array of messages POSTed to a /messages/(channel) end-point.

+A server-side implementation, [js-pubsub-rest-proxy](https://github.com/Superbalist/js-pubsub-rest-proxy), is available as a plug and play Docker appliance.

 ## Installation

 ```bash